mk-elbaz/CMS-demo/README.md

 # CMS-demo
-A small university management system made with Django:

 Uni Portal is a small-scale online university content and grade management system, you can register and login as one of three roles: